sravanpannala/blog/content/posts/distributed-compiling/index.md

 This blog post is a guide on using [Icecream](https://github.com/icecc/icecream) for both distributed compiling and distributed cross compiling to speed up package compilation times on your linux machines.
 Even though the commands used are specific to Arch Linux based systems, this guide can be adopted to any Linux distribution.

 # Introduction
-I'm a developer for EndeavourOS Arm.
-I have to build some Arm SBC specific kernels to support those devices.
+I'm a developer for EndeavourOS ARM.
+I have to build some ARM SBC specific kernels to support those devices.
 But compiling Linux kernel on the Raspberry Pi takes about 2 hours.
 I wanted to reduce this compile time.
 A common way to do it is to use distributed cross-compiling.
-This means that we will use an x86_64 machine to the arm computer to build packages.
+This means that we will use an x86_64 machine to the ARM computer to build packages.
 Most people use [distcc](https://wiki.archlinux.org/title/Distcc) to perform this task.
 There are a few issues with distcc including my inability to make [ccache](https://wiki.archlinux.org/title/ccache) work (ccache is a compiler cache which further improves build times), made me look for an alternative and thus I found `icecream`.

 # Why Icecream?
 There are a few issues I have with `distcc`: